GreenleafLab/chromVAR/README.md

 BiocInstaller::biocLite("GreenleafLab/chromVAR")
 ```

 A number of needed packages are installed in this process.
 One of the dependencies has a system requirement for the gsl library, so if this is not installed already it may need to be installed separately.
+Several people have reported issues with the GO.db package (a dependency of one of the dependencies) not being installed automatically -- if you see an error relating to that package, try installing it separately first (`biocLite("GO.db")`).

-For Windows users, some have reported that the S4Vector dependency does not currently function on windows R 3.3.3, but that installation was successful on R 3.3.2
+For Windows users, some have reported that the S4Vector dependency does not currently function on windows R 3.3.3, but that installation was successful on R 3.3.2.

+For Mac users, some have encountered installation difficulties relating to compiling the C++ code.
+If you encounter problems, please see the threads and advice in Issues [11](https://github.com/GreenleafLab/chromVAR/issues/11) and [20](https://github.com/GreenleafLab/chromVAR/issues/20).

 Two additional packages that are recommended and used in the vignettes: